-- 5 Does not include expenses of the investment companies in which the Fund invests. - 6 If interest expense and commitment fees had been excluded, the expense ratios would have been lowered by 0.02% for the year ended December 31, 2022.
-For the prior years ended December 31, 2021, 2020 and 2019, the ratios would have been lowered by 0.01%, 0.04% and 0.01%, respectively. - Fifective March 15, 2018 the Fund's advisor has voluntarily agreed to waive its fees and/or pay for operating expenses of the Fund to ensure that the total annual fund operating expenses (excluding, as applicable, any taxes, leverage interest, brokerage commissions, dividend and interest expenses on short sales, acquired fund fees and expenses (as determined in accordance with Form N-1A), expenses incurred in connection with any merger or reorganization, or extraordinary expenses such as litigation expenses) do not exceed 1.50% of the average daily net assets until April 30, 2022.
+- 6 Does not include expenses of the investment companies in which the Fund invests. - 7 If interest expense and commitment fees had been excluded, the expense ratios would have been lowered by 0.02% for the year ended December 31, 2024.
+For the prior years ended December 31, 2023, 2022, 2021, and 2020, the ratios would have been lowered by 0.01%, 0.02% 0.01%, and 0.04%, respectively. - 8 Effective March 15, 2018, the Advisor has voluntarily agreed to waive its fees and/or pay for operating expenses of the Fund to ensure that the total annual fund operating expenses (excluding, as applicable, any taxes, leverage interest, brokerage commissions, dividend and interest expenses on short sales, acquired fund fees and expenses (as determined in accordance with Form N-1A), expenses incurred in connection with any merger or reorganization, or extraordinary expenses such as litigation expenses) do not exceed 1.50% of the average daily net assets until April 30, 2022.
 Prior to March 15, 2018, the annual fund operating expense limitation was 1.60%.
 The voluntary waiver was terminated effective May 1, 2022, and the expense limitation is 1.60%.